 The discovery of a new prion raises the possibility that there are other undiscovered disease-causing prions.
 It also will hopefully lead to treatments for MSA, which currently has no cure.

-Cyagen Biosciences is an innovative biotechnology company that specializes in custom animal models, including humanized mice and rats, DNA vector construction, and virus packaging services.
+Cyagen Biosciences is an innovative biotechnology company that specializes in custom animal models, including transgenic mice, conditional knockout mice and rats, DNA vector construction, and virus packaging services.
 We also offer a comprehensive catalog of stem cell lines, cell culture reagents, and growth factors.

 Let us provide the knowledge and resources to move your project forward, and get you back to discovery!

 1. Prusiner SB.
 Prions.
 Nobel Lecture (1998) PNAS, 95:13363-13383

 2. Prusiner SB, Woerman AL, Mordes DA, Watts JC, Rampersaud R, Berry DB, Patel S, Oehler A, Lowe JK, Kravitz SN, Geschwind DH, Glidden DV, Halliday GM, Middleton LT, Gentleman SM, Grinberg LT, Giles K. (2015) Evidence for α-synuclein prions causing multiple system atrophy in humans with parkinsonism.
 PNAS, Aug.
 31

 TurboKnockout® Knockout Mice: ES cell mediated, As fast as 6 months, No off-target effects

 CRISPR Cas9 Knockout Mice: As fast as 3 months, Guaranteed germline transmitted F1 mice

 Transgenic Mice: Quick turnaround time, High expression level